RcZo-2/aws-ecs-terraform/README.md

 *   **API Gateway:** An HTTP API Gateway provides a public endpoint for users to access the service.
 *   **VPC Link:** A VPC Link creates a private and secure connection between the API Gateway and the resources within the VPC, without exposing them to the public internet.
-*   **Network Load Balancer (NLB):** An internal Network Load Balancer is deployed in the private ECS subnets.
+*   **Application Load Balancer (ALB):** An internal Application Load Balancer is deployed in the private ECS subnets.
 It receives traffic from the API Gateway via the VPC Link and distributes it to the ECS Fargate tasks.
 *   **Security Groups:** A dedicated security group is attached to the VPC Link.
 A specific ingress rule is added to the ECS task security group to allow traffic only from the VPC Link's security group on the required port, ensuring a secure and isolated environment.

 ### Authentication